seanslma/seanslma.github.io/_posts/2025-09-05-polars-lazyframe-property.md

 - LazyFrame.schema
 - LazyFrame.width

-For example when you using `LaztFrame.columns` you will get a warning:
+For example when you using `LazyFrame.columns` you will get a warning:
 ```
 PerformanceWarning: Determining the column names of a LazyFrame requires
 resolving its schema, which is a potentially expensive operation.